 “It’s time for us to get out…After I come back from Texas, that’s going to change.
 There’s no reason for us to lose another man over there.
 Vietnam is not worth another American life.”

-The god must die: Allen Dulles, whom JFK had fired as CIA chief (and who later served on the Warren Commission), said, “That little Kennedy . . . he thought he was a god.”
+To be fair, we should note that Noam Chomsky completely disagrees with the claim that JFK was planning to pull out of Viet Nam.
+Michael Parenti and John Judge, in turn, criticize Chomsky’s position.
+But Allen Dulles, whom JFK had fired as CIA chief (and who later “served” on the Warren Commission), said, “That little Kennedy . . . he thought he was a god.”

 Some writers claim that his deepest values (imagine even using that phrase to describe his successors!) had undergone profound transformation.
 Consider the liberating influence that Mary Pinchot Meyer, his mistress, may have had on him.